Guam (Mariana Archipelago)

 The US Territory of Guam is located on the other side of the dateline from the rest of the United States in the part of Oceania known as Micronesia.
 Guam is more closely related in heritage and tradition to other Micronesian archipelagos than to the United States.
 Guam and neighboring US Commonwealth of the Northern Mariana Islands (CNMI) shared a common geography, political status, history, culture and economy until 1898, when the archipelago was politically divided.

-Today, the expansion and development of fisheries are still constrained, and most of the fishermen in the archipelago participating in the bottomfish, crustacean and coral reef ecosystem fisheries do so primarily for subsistence, barter and cultural sharing purposes, such as for fiestas and food exchanges with family and friends.
+Today, the expansion and development of fisheries are still constrained, and most of the fishermen in the archipelago participating in the bottomfish, crustacean and coral reef ecosystem fisheries do so primarily for subsistence, barter and cultural sharing purposes, such as for fiestas and food sharing with family and friends.

 In Guam, waters 0 to 3 miles from shore are managed by the Territory and waters 3 to 200 miles are federally managed.
 Enforcement of federal fishery regulations is handled through a joint federal-territorial partnership.